Biased Fact Checking from USA Today on Claims Against Pfizer

 Pfizer did not admit wrongdoing as part of the settlement.

-At the end of the quote, the spokesman’s comment is boilerplate, and it is what companies caught breaking the law usually do.
+At the end of the quote, the spokesman’s comment is boilerplate, which is what companies caught breaking the law usually do.
 It is doubtful Pfizer means anything that their spokesman said.
 And it is also likely that Pfizer is still doing these activities.

 As for Pfizer not admitting wrongdoing — agreeing to the fine was admitting wrong doing.
 If Pfizer had been innocent, they would have taken the case to court, but the information would have come out even more.
 Not admitting wrongdoing is a face-saving gesture offered by the government.
 But everyone knows what it means.

-Except for USA Today, everyone is gaslighting the reader by making it appear as not admitting wrong doing means something.
+Except for USA Today, everyone is gaslighting the reader by making it appear that not admitting wrong doing means something.

 The quote continues…